 Ingredients

-- 3 tbsp all purpose flour or rice flour for gluten free (22g)
+- 3 tbsp all potato starch or flour

 - salt